BlueDoze/Capstone_Project_AIM/README.md

 ## 🚀 Running the Complete Solution

-This section provides step-by-step instructions to run the entire Fanshawe Navigator system.
+This section provides step-by-step instructions to run the entire Fanshawe Navigator system after the recent reorganization.

 ---